Vittek444/english-for-designers/case-study/index.md

 ![Summary of my project: It was my first attempt at mobile app design, giving me the opportunity to explore the entire process from initial planning to the final design.
 My goal was to craft a simple, minimalist, yet effective solution that strikes a balance between functionality and aesthetics.
 Beyond developing new skills, this project also gave me a deeper insight into the design approach behind creating mobile applications.](summary.png)

+If you wanna see more about my app: [My Behance Case Study(https://your-link.com](https://www.behance.net/gallery/235184575/NGP-App)